 You've chosen the Myrtle Beach area for your family vacation - smart thinking.
 Not only do you have miles of shoreline on which to play, but a host of amusements and attractions to appeal to every age, taste and budget.
 Because there's so much to see and do, planning activities to engage your entire brood is a cinch.
 Call ahead to check hours of operation as some attractions are only open seasonally.

 Adventure in the Grand Strand isn't limited to the sand and sea.
 Take to the skies on a zipline, ropes course or canopy trail for aerial family thrills.
-Soar & Explore at WonderWorks, Myrtle Beach Zipline Adventures downtown Myrtle Beach, Go Ape! in North Myrtle Beach and Radical Ropes in South Myrtle all welcome children, though age, height and weight restrictions apply.
+Soar & Explore at WonderWorks, Myrtle Beach Zipline Adventures downtown Myrtle Beach, and Radical Ropes in South Myrtle all welcome children, though age, height and weight restrictions apply.
 If your kids have a need for speed, hit the tracks at Broadway Grand Prix for racing adventures for all ages, from tots to teens to adults.

 For nearly half a century, Family Kingdom has been putting smiles on faces, old and young alike.
 The area's only seaside amusement park is set on 13 acres and features 37 rides for all ages, including the Swamp Fox, a classic wooden coaster, and an old timey ferris wheel offering panoramic views of the ocean.
 It's also one of the few remaining admission-free amusement parks in the nation, so enjoy the savings and treat everyone to ice cream.